MucusMerchant/Py-PX4-ECL/README.md

 }
 ```
 * NOTE: we will never have a templated flass available to the Python interface!
 So have templated 'class-declarer' functions for vector, matrix, maybe slice and scalar (unfortunately I dont think we can reuse bindings between these because some of them extend each other, not just typedefs).
 Then make a binder macro for each of these that will make it easy to bind random types like Quat which is a Vector<float, 4>

+### Handling pass by reference

+See "Limitations involving reference arguments" in the PyBind11 FAQ page (https://pybind11.readthedocs.io/en/stable/faq.html)
+Pass/return by reference is not possible with PyBind.
+To get around this, just wrap the function with a lambda and return the modified values, return a tuple (std::make_tuple()) if multiple reference arguments.
+Note that when accessing state/members of an object, must explicitly pass self as first parameter like you would in Python.
+The convention I have followed for returned values is as follows:
+- the first value in the tuple is the actual return value of the C++ function
+- all proceeding values are the reference arguments in their original order (arrays are returned as vectors, which work in Python automatically thanks to the pybind11/stl.h header)
+Note that these bindings create some additional overhead

 To test in Python, just run Python3 in same directory as the generated .so file and import ecl.
 Note that ekf is a submodule of ecl, should be called w/ 'ecl.Ekf'.